zepben/ewb-sdk-python/README.md

 - Windows 10 SDK
 - The latest version of MSVC v142 x64/x86 build tools.

-After this you should be able to `pip install zepben.cimbend` without issues.
+After this you should be able to `pip install zepben.evolve` without issues.

 # Installation #

-    pip install zepben.cimbend
+    pip install zepben.evolve

 # Building #